simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-11
+<br />**Date image released:**  2024-01-12
-<br />**This image is owned by:**  염범석 Yeom Beom-seok
+<br />**This image is owned by:**  Michael Luy
-<br />**Title of the image:**  Quadrantids of the North
+<br />**Title of the image:**  Good Morning Moon
-<br />**Description for the image:**  Named for a forgotten constellation, the Quadrantid Meteor Shower puts on an annual show for planet Earth's northern hemisphere skygazers.
-The shower's radiant on the sky lies within the old, astronomically obsolete constellation Quadrans Muralis.
-That location is not far from the Big Dipper asterism, known to some as the Plough, at the boundaries of the modern constellations Bootes and Draco.
-In fact the Big Dipper "handle" stars are near the upper right corner in this frame, with the meteor shower radiant just below.
-North star Polaris is toward the top left.
-Pointing back toward the radiant, Quadrantid meteors streak through the night in this skyscape from Jangsu, South Korea.
-The composite image was recorded in the hours around the shower's peak on January 4, 2024.
-A likely source of the dust stream that produces Quadrantid meteors was identified in 2003 as an asteroid.
+<br />**Description for the image:**  Yesterday, the Moon was New.
+But on January 9, early morning risers around planet Earth were treated to the sight of an old Moon, low in the east as the sky grew bright before dawn.
+Above the city of Saarburg in Rhineland-Palatinate, western Germany, this simple snapshot found the waning Moon's sunlit crescent just before sunrise.
+But also never wandering far from the Sun in Earth's sky, inner planets Venus and Mercury shared the cold morning skyview.
+In the foreground are the historic city's tower and castle with ruins from the 10th century.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/2024_quadrantids_240104_med_bsyeom.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/HimmlichesDreieckSaarburg_TWAN_mercurybildweb.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).